Bengoff1/French_Military_Hospitals_1630_1815/Journals/Journal_de_medecine_militaire/Base_Texts/README.md

+# Base Texts
-Here are the plain text files taken from google books with no cleaning done.
+These are the plain text files taken from google books with no cleaning done.